 On the Ugandan side, 55 fishermen in the Kayanza community were trained to comply with the fishing laws in their country.
 In the village Katwe, the existing women’s group ‘Women of Katwe in charge of preventing crime’ has been made more aware of the current laws, allowing them to make sure their husbands and children do not commit offenses.
 The two fishing communities in Uganda have been made aware of how to respect national boundaries and the rules around biodiversity conservation.
 They are now aware of the harmful effects of taking sand from the shores of the lake and no longer impair these.

-Thanks to the activities, a bridge has been built between the Congolese and the Ugandan fishing communities and the foundation has been laid for effective transboundary collaboration to reduce illegal activities and improve the safety on Lake Edward.
+Thanks to the activities, we have built bridges between the Congolese and the Ugandan fishing communities and have laid the foundation for effective transboundary collaboration to reduce illegal activities and improve the safety on Lake Edward.

 This project description was produced with the financial support of the European Union.
 Its contents are the sole responsibility of IUCN NL and do not necessarily reflect the views of the European Union.